Scheelhaase, Hull, Kynard and Brown Voted 2013 Captains

 Photos from Illinois football signing day on Feb.
 1, 2012.
 (Mark Jones and Derek Neal)

-Tim Banks is in his second season at Illinois as defensive coordinator.
-Starting in 2013, he took the reins the Illini secondary after working primarily with the safeties in 2012.
-Banks was hired in January 2012 as part of Tim Beckman's first staff at Illinois.
+Tim Banks is in his third season as Illinois' defensive coordinator and also works with the Illini secondary.
+He was hired in January 2012 as part of Tim Beckman's first staff at Illinois.

-Banks has spent the past five seasons as a defensive coordinator, two at Cincinnati as a co-defensive coordinator and the previous three at Central Michigan.
+Banks has spent the past six seasons as a defensive coordinator, two at Cincinnati as a co-defensive coordinator and the previous three at Central Michigan.

 Under his guidance, the Bearcats improved 33 spots from 2010 to 2011 in the rushing defense national statistical rankings, from No. 39 to No. 6, and moved up 21 spots in total defense, from No. 63 to No. 42.
 Cincinnati led the nation in tackles for loss in 2011 after ranking No. 38 the year before and also ranked No. 2 nationally in sacks in 2011, up from No. 38 in 2010.
 UC improved 48 spots in scoring defense from No. 68 in 2010 to No. 20 in 2011 and jumped 110 spots in turnover margin from No. 119 in 2010 to No. 9 in 2011, largely as a result of forcing 33 turnovers in 2011 compared to 14 in 2010.